-According to the author “…we should be careful not to over interpret the finding of this paper…” as there are apparently, “some methodological problems that seem to exaggerate the bias…”, as well as the fact that “…a similar publication bias has been reported for many other types of medications in other fields of medicine.”
+According to the author, “we should be careful not to over interpret” the paper in question’s findings.
+It is because “some methodological problems…seem to exaggerate the bias…”.
+And because “…a similar publication bias has been reported for many other types of medications in other fields of medicine”.

-Apart from the fact that the author does not appear to explain the so called ‘methodological problems’ that he proposed had exaggerated the bias, I’m not sure how one might ‘over interpret’ the findings of such a study, other than to say that it exposed what appears to be a significant amount of publication bias in favour of positive results, in relation to trials performed in order to assess the effectiveness of anti depressants.
+It’s unclear what the “methodological problems” are that the author proposed exaggerated the bias.
+Regardless, I’m not sure how one might “over-interpret” the findings of such a study.
+Other than that, it seems to have exposed a significant amount of publication bias in favour of positive results concerning trials performed to assess the effectiveness of antidepressants.

-The assertion with regards to similar publication bias for other medication categories is a little confusing as it seems to strengthen the argument proposing an issue with publication bias, suggesting that it might be a systemic problem with regards to pharmaceuticals in general.
+The assertion regarding similar publication bias for other medication categories could be more explicit.
+Nevertheless, it strengthens the argument proposing an issue with publication bias, suggesting that it is a systemic problem with pharmaceuticals in general.

-The author then goes on to suggest a different type of study which might be more appropriate in order to “appreciate the efficacy of antidepressant medication”, in what could be interpreted as an attempt to divert away from the issue of publication bias, by throwing mud at the particular type of studies being examined, suggesting that “the results of short-term, randomized, clinical trials of depression are not good barometers of the efficacy of antidepressants in clinical practice.”
+The author then suggests a different study type that might be more appropriate to “appreciate the efficacy of antidepressant medication”.
+Again, it attempts to divert away from the issue of publication bias by throwing mud at the particular type of studies getting examined.
+The author suggests that “the results of short-term, randomised, clinical trials of depression are not good barometers of the efficacy of antidepressants in clinical practice”.

-Regardless of whether or not there is any truth to that argument, one would think that the ability of such studies to act as a barometer would be greatly enhanced by a lack of publication bias, allowing for both positive and negative results to be published.
+Regardless, the ability of such studies to act as a barometer would be enhanced by a lack of publication bias, allowing positive and negative results to get published.

-According to the author, the type of studies which are preferable “are more complex and require more subjects to determine statistical significance”, are “significantly more costly” and “not surprisingly…are performed much less frequently.”
+According to the author, the preferable studies “are more complex and require more subjects to determine statistical significance”, are “significantly more costly” and “not surprisingly…are performed much less frequently”.

-So, if I’m understanding this correctly, rather than continuing to perform and examine numerous affordable and more accessible short term studies with as little publication bias as possible, we should redirect our focus towards complex, difficult to perform studies of which only few exist, and which require large amounts of funding rarely made available.
+So, rather than performing affordable and accessible short-term studies with as little publication bias as possible, we should focus on complex, difficult-to-conduct studies, of which only a few exist and require large amounts of funding rarely made available.

-The author concludes by saying that “while antidepressants have recently taken some heavy blows (e.g., their association with increased suicidal ideation in younger patients and the New England Journal of Medicine paper impugning their efficacy), a well-informed read of all the prevailing data reaffirms their efficacy and supports their continued use as the main weapon against depression.”
+The author concludes that “while antidepressants have recently taken some heavy blows (e.g. increased suicidal ideation in younger patients), a well-informed read of…prevailing data reaffirms their efficacy and supports their continued use as the main weapon against depression.”

-I’m guessing that the ‘prevailing data’ he is referring to here is that found in all of the short term studies which were allowed publication due to their positive findings, some studies potentially questionably conveyed as having positive outcomes, as well as the results of a few long term, difficult to perform studies, which managed to somehow find the funding necessary for their execution, and only include “patients whose depressive episodes have improved in response to antidepressant treatment”.
+I guess the “prevailing data” is that found in short-term studies which were allowed publication due to their positive findings.
+And some studies with questionable positive outcomes.
+As well as the results of long-term, difficult-to-perform studies, which managed to get funding, and only include “patients whose depressive episodes have improved in response to antidepressant treatment”.

-I imagine information regarding suicides or suicidal ideation occurring after short term use might be excluded from said ‘prevailing data.’
-I suppose it is fair enough, when considered alongside the author’s comments with regard to short term studies being the “the bane of pharmaceutical manufacturers of antidepressant medications who spend millions of dollars trying to demonstrate their drugs’ efficacy only to be undermined by large placebo response rates.”
+I wonder if data on suicides (or suicidal ideation) occurring after short-term use gets excluded from said “prevailing data”.
+I suppose it’s fair enough in light of the author’s comments concerning short-term studies.
+He said they are “the bane of pharmaceutical manufacturers of antidepressant medications who spend millions of dollars trying to demonstrate their drugs’ efficacy only to be undermined by large placebo response rates.”
+Fascinating.

-has received research funding, consulting, or speaking fees from a minimum of ten pharmaceutical companies including “Abbott Laboratories, AstraZeneca, Argolyn Biosciences, Eli Lilly and Co., Bristol-Myers Squibb, Solvay, Janssen, Wyeth, McNeil, and Shire.”
+Finally, I found it interesting that the author is an Associate Professor from the Department of Psychiatry at the University of California.
+And he has received research funding, consulting, or speaking fees from a minimum of ten pharmaceutical companies, including “Abbott Laboratories, AstraZeneca, Argolyn Biosciences, Eli Lilly and Co., Bristol-Myers Squibb, Solvay, Janssen, Wyeth, McNeil, and Shire”.

-Some of the drugs made by these corporations include Luvox, Seroquel, Prozac, Abilify, Haldol, Risperdal, Cymbalta, Effexor as well as many other so called anti depressants and anti psychotic medications.
+Some of the drugs made by these corporations include Luvox, Seroquel, Prozac, Abilify, Haldol, Risperdal, Cymbalta, and Effexor, as well as many other “antidepressants” and “anti-psychotic” medications.

-Although a declared financial relationship between the author and numerous corporations producing many of the class of drugs being promoted and defended, may not be, on its own, enough to discredit this paper, when combined with what appears to be a flawed, illogical and potentially biased argument, one certainly has grounds, at the very least, to be sceptical.
+A declared financial relationship between the author and various corporations producing the antidepressant drugs may not be, on its own, enough to discredit this paper.
+But combined with a flawed, illogical and potentially biased argument, one certainly has grounds, at the very least, to be sceptical.